Reptiles & Amphibians

 Eastern snapping turtles, smooth softshell turtles, and spiny softshell turtles can be taken only between July 1 and March 31 of the following year and must have a carapace (shell) length of at least 12 inches.

-Carapace length is the straight-line measure along the top surface of the shell from the central point of the front edge directly behind the turtle’s neck to a central point on the back edge directly above the turtle’s tail.
+Carapace length is the straight line measurement along the top surface of the shell from the central point of the front edge directly behind the turtle’s neck to a central point on the back edge directly above the turtle’s tail.

-Indiana residents 18 years of age or older must possess a valid hunting or fishing license while collecting species of reptiles or amphibians from the wild.
+Indiana residents 18 years of age or older must possess a valid hunting license while collecting species of reptiles or amphibians from the wild.

-All non-resident adults and non-resident youth must possess a nonresident annual fishing or hunting license while collecting reptiles or amphibians from the wild.
+All non-resident adults and non-resident youth must possess a non-resident annual hunting license while collecting reptiles or amphibians from the wild.

 License holders must obey season dates and bag limits, and use legal methods.
 An individual with a valid fishing or hunting license may take game frog and turtle species from a DNR property where fishing and hunting is authorized.
 Other species of reptiles and amphibians may not be taken from any DNR property.

-The daily bag limit is 25 for game frog species and four for game turtle species.
+The daily bag limit is 25 for game frog species and 4 for game turtle species.
 The possession limit is twice the daily bag limit.

 Reptiles and amphibians collected from the wild in Indiana may not be sold.